everactive/network-manager/docs/routing-tables.md

 $ sudo route add <destination> gw <gateway>
 ```

-where the <destination> is either a static IP address or a subnet or "default".
+where the &lt;destination&gt; is either a static IP address or a subnet or
-The <gateway> is the IP address or resolvable hostname of the gateway.
+"default".
+The &lt;gateway&gt; is the IP address or resolvable hostname of the
+gateway.
 Optionally it is possble to specific the metric too:

 ```
 $ sudo route add <destination> gw <gateway> metric <metric>
 ```

-where the <metric> is the number that fits into uint32.
+where the &lt;metric&gt; is the number that fits into uint32.

 To remove the route type: